Distracted Driving Accidents are Preventable

 • Eating or drinking

-Cell phone use.
+Cell phone safety.

 • Finish your personal grooming (i.e., applying makeup, brushing hair) before leaving home.